wfi/gomoku/README.md

 ## To Do

 * add better error handling in tournament.rkt when a client player crashes
+* re-capture the standard output from a killed player after forfeit-time
 * add comprehensive recording of results rather than just displaying the result between each pairing of two players
-* ~might need to kill process when forfeit-time happens client player crashes~
+* ~~might need to kill process when forfeit-time happens client player crashes~~